discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 ### Weapon Choices
 After the greatsword buffs in April 2025, the default weapon setup is Spear + Greatsword in conjunction with <Trait name="Bountiful Blades"/> as it offers the highest burst in short phases.
-The old setup using Dagger/Sword + Spear should be playable, as well.
+The old setup using Dagger/Sword + Spear should be playable, as well, especially in longer fights.
 If you do not own the necessary expansions, Greatsword + Dagger / Sword is the oldschool setup.
 Before getting into combat, you can freely swap to any weapon to precast additional AoE skills or phantasms.

 <Grid>
 <GridItem sm="4">